datacarpentry/stata-economics/_episodes/02-transform-data.md

 > > {: .source}
 > {: .solution}
 {: .challenge}

+> ## Gotcha
+> The command `collapse` creates a new, aggregated dataset in memory, and your old dataset will be gone without any warning.
+Use `collapse` with caution.
+{: .callout}

 > ## Challenge
 > Using the CEPII distance dataset, calculate for each country the average distance to other countries, naming this variable `average_distance`.
 Save the dataset as `data/average_distance.dta`.